Copyright Troll Richard Liebowitz Drops Case After Suing On Behalf Of The Wrong Party And Trying To Swap Plaintiffs

 Richard, Richard, Richard.
 It is not a particularly complex issue.
 You fucked up.
 Again.

-Either way, Tauber has now announced that he's going to seek attorneys fees for Paper Magazine, and notes that he expects to "challenge" Liebowitz's silly claim that this was all "just a misunderstanding."
+Either way, Tauler has now announced that he's going to seek attorneys fees for Paper Magazine, and notes that he expects to "challenge" Liebowitz's silly claim that this was all "just a misunderstanding."

 Either way, this is yet another "misunderstanding" to throw on Liebowitz's ever growing pile of bad lawyering.
 Note that this all happened just weeks after Liebowitz had to bring a family friend with him to court to tell the judge that young Richard was too inexperienced to be handling cases like this and that he'd promised to get help from more experienced lawyers.
 By all appearances, it does not seem that Richard has followed through on that.